knub/wordbol/readme.txt

 1. This shows the selected entities to auto-link and auto-tag (North Carolina and Barack Obama), the infobx with detailed information about Barack Obama, and the auto-created map, which currently displays New York, India, and some other state in the USA.
 Also note the tags on the right side, which have already been added.

 == Changelog ==

+= 1.1 =
+Complete rename to Wordbol.
+No new features.

 = 1.0 =
 * First release